matrix-org/python-canonicaljson/README.rst

   U+0056, to keep the output as small as possible.
 * Uses the shortest escape sequence for each escaped character.
 * Encodes the JSON as UTF-8.
+* Can be configured to encode custom types unknown to the stdlib JSON encoder.

 Supports Python versions 3.7 and newer.